Gas vs electric water heater graphic

 Gas vs. Electric Water Heaters: What Should You Buy?

-In the end, buying a water heater can be a long process, but be sure to focus on the specific needs of your home.
+In the end, buying a water heater can be a prolonged process, but be sure to focus on the specific needs of your home.
 Will you need a lot of water for multiple family members, leading to more showers, laundry, and cooking?
-There are a handful of less important factors to consider as well, such as warranties, after-sales service, or brand names.
+There are fewer critical factors, such as warranties, after-sales service, or brand names.
+Check Acme Tools for many water heater models from Reliance, including gas and electric, tankless, and propane options.

 One Comment